Success After Solebury School: Keziah Groth-Tuft '13

 The GEORGE WASHINGTON UNIVERSITY LAW SCHOOL, JD 2021

 “Solebury helped me to be me, which sounds silly but some things such as persevering, critical thinking, and leadership aren't valued and encouraged at other schools like they are at Solebury.
 Instead of having these traits disappear as I went through middle school and high school, they flourished and helped me get to where I am today.” —Keziah

-At Dickinson, Keziah majored in International Studies with a focus on Sustainability.
+As an undergraduate at Dickinson College, Keziah majored in International Studies with a focus on Sustainability.
 She minored in Arabic and also earned a certificate in Security Studies.
 During her undergrad career, she spent a semester in Jordan, interning at The Jordanian Friends of Environment, where she helped teach Bedouin women solar technology.
-She also studied abroad in Copenhagen, Denmark, where she focused refugee rights and their effects on host communities.
+She also studied abroad in Copenhagen, Denmark, where she focused on refugee rights and their effects on host communities.
 In 2016, Keziah nabbed a prestigious 12-week internship with the Environmental Protection Agency (EPA); she worked with EPA scientists on water-quality issues in Seattle.
 The internship is awarded annually to only 25 students nationwide.

-Keziah’s journey toward a very promising career in human rights and environmental justice began at Solebury School in the 7th grade.
+Keziah’s journey toward a very promising career in human rights and environmental justice began at Solebury School.
 She was a member of Teach2Serve’s Cohort 1, which raised $2700 for H2O for Life to help build a well and sanitation system with hygiene education for a school in rural Mexico.
 While at Solebury, Keziah also won the Bucks County Chamber of Commerce Young Citizens Award, and she was a recipient of a Merit Scholarship.